Stock and Corporate Bonds

 Proposal Resolution Method Source

-Resolutions may be made where shareholders with 1/3 or more of the votes of shareholders entitled to exercise their votes are in attendance, by a 2/3 or more majority of said votes.
-Article 309, Paragraph 2 of the Companies Act
+Amendment to the Articles of Incorporation The resolution shall take place when shareholders with 1/3 or more of the votes of shareholders entitled to exercise their votes are in attendance, by two-thirds or more of the votes of shareholders in attendance.
+Companies Act, Article 309, Paragraph 2

 For reference: Ratio of voting rights required for exercise of shareholders' rights